 Our entire team, whether they were there in person or holding down the fort & keeping everything afloat until we returned, put in massive amounts of effort so things could go as smoothly and successfully as possible.

-We definitely plan on returning next year, most likely in the Early Stage Expo area… but next time, we’ll be sure to bring more flyers (and more comfortable shoes), and fewer t-shirts.
+We do plan on returning next year, most likely in the Early Stage Expo area… but next time, we’ll be sure to bring more flyers (and more comfortable shoes), and fewer t-shirts.

 Now on to the next adventure — Black Hat!